Sv443/Project-Zomboid-Extra-Spawn-Locations/README.md

 # Extra Spawn Locations for Project Zomboid
-More than 300 new Spawnpoints for Project Zomboid Build 42, in singleplayer or multiplayer.
+More than 300 new Spawnpoints for Project Zomboid Build 42 (any stable version), in singleplayer or multiplayer.
 Also supports the [Project Indiana Expansion Build 42 DEMO mod.](https://steamcommunity.com/sharedfiles/filedetails/?id=3507117617)

 <br>